EXCLUSIVE-India seeks more natural gas amid emergency measures to end blackouts

 SINGAPORE, Sept 6 (Reuters) - India is seeking additional volumes of natural gas and has asked utilities to expedite completion of power plant maintenance, as part of emergency steps to stop electricity outages, according to a government note seen by Reuters.

-The power ministry is advising states to expedite commissioning of all new power plants and operate gas-fired plants at full capacity, the note said.

-"In order to cater to the high demand situation, all available resources in the grid are being harnessed.
-It is pertinent to mention that the entire onus of meeting non-solar hours demand falls upon the coal fired generation," the note said.

-India's power demand has been growing rapidly, with strong economic growth boosting demand from factories and the summer heat increasing household consumption.
-Hydro-power generation, meanwhile, has fallen due to poor monsoon rains.
+India's power demand has been growing rapidly after the pandemic, with strong economic growth boosting demand from factories and the summer heat increasing household consumption.

-Electricity consumption peaked at a record 223 gigawatts (GW) in June, up from a peak of 212 GW in June 2022, according to the Grid Controller of India.

-The Central Electricity Authority, an advisory body to the federal power ministry, had said last year India might have to add as much as 28 GW of new coal-fired power in addition to the plants under construction to address surging power demand.
+Coal accounted for over 73% of India's power generation during the year ended March 2023, while renewable energy sources including wind and solar make up over 11% of total generation.

+Over half of about 25 GW of India's gas-fired capacity is non-operational due to relatively high LNG prices.
+The share of gas-fired power in overall output has fallen from an average of over 3% in the last decade to less than 2% currently due to high LNG prices.

 "The maximum hydro generation achieved this year has been less than 40 GW against 45 GW last year," the note said.

-India is poised for its lowest monsoon rains in eight years, with the El Niño weather pattern seen reducing September precipitation after dryest August in more than a century.

-Farmers use more electricity to run pumps for irrigation in the absence of rains.
+While India's power grid faced minimal shortages during the day due to abundant solar power generation and availability, supply fell short of demand during the night, the power ministry said in the note.

+"It is pertinent to mention that the entire onus of meeting non-solar hours demand falls upon coal-fired generation," the ministry said.

-(Reporting by Rajendra Jadhav and Sudarshan Vardhan; Writing by Naveen Thukral; Editing by Muralikumar Anantharaman and Miral Fahmy)
+(Reporting by Rajendra Jadhav and Sudarshan Vardhan; Writing by Naveen Thukral; Editing by Muralikumar Anantharaman, Miral Fahmy and David Evans)

 ((naveen.thukral@thomsonreuters.com; +65-6870-3829; Reuters Messaging: naveen.thukral.thomsonreuters.com@reuters.net))